Printing Historical Society

-The Printing Historical Society or 'PHS' is a learned society devoted to the study of the history of printing, in all its forms.
+The Printing Historical Society (or PHS) is a learned society devoted to the study of the history of printing, in all its forms.

 History

 The Society was founded in London in 1964 by a group of teachers, scholars, students of design and bibliography, librarians, professional printers and amateur enthusiasts, notably James Mosley, James Moran, John Dreyfus, Michael Turner, Berthold Wolpe, David Chambers and Michael Twyman.
 At the time, and to some degree ever since, the PHS had close connections with the St Bride Library (then called the St Bride Printing Library) and the Department of Typography & Graphic Communication at the University of Reading.
 The PHS was the first society to be instituted specifically for the study of printing history, and has been followed by several others, notably the American Printing History Association.

+In 2016, the society created a subcommittee of the group to take over the duties of the former National Printing Heritage Trust.
+This subcommittee is the National Printing Heritage Committee, and it aims to preserve, document, and display printing artifacts.
+The National Printing Heritage Committee also is in charge of the Virtual Museum of Printing, and has a future goal of creating a physical location for this museum.

+The Printing Historical Society is a non-profit organisation and is registered with the UK Charities Commission (Registered No. 295885).

 Aims

-The aims of the PHS are stated to be 'to foster an interest in the history of printing and encourage both the study and the preservation of printing machinery, records, and equipment of historical value'.
+The aims of the PHS are stated to be "to foster an interest in the history of printing and encourage both the study and the preservation of printing machinery, records, and equipment of historical value".
 In 2016 it subsumed the National Printing Heritage Trust, and added to its aims to raise funds to preserve printing equipment and archives, and to lobby for the creation of a national printing museum for the U.K.

 Publications

+Since its inception, the PHS has produced a series of scholarly publications which are available to members, and often also to the general public.
+An occasional monograph series has included reprints of works and specimens of historical significance, as well as original books on printing type, printing presses, lithographic printers and other aspects of the discipline.